Salvador Metro, Bahia, Brazil

 The Brazilian light rail operator Metrofor is modernising its existing rail network in the city of Fortaleza.
 The project aims to provide a reliable and comfortable rail service to the population of Fortaleza, Caucaia, Marazion and Pacatuba.

-The second line's construction is expected to begin in the first quarter of 2013.
+The second line's construction is expected to begin by the end of 2014.
 The line will include construction of a 24.2km track between Lauro de Freitas and Bonocô avenue in Salvador, and 13 stations.
-In July 2012, the Bahia state began a consultation process for the metro's second line, which is expected to be operational within 26 months.
+In July 2012, the Bahia state began a consultation process for the metro's second line.

 Signalling and communications at Salvador Metro